pintomollo/cast/README.txt

  - This software has been developped and tested using Matlab 2012b and requires both a C/C++ compiler and the Image Processing Toolbox (tested using v.
 8.1).

- - For install this plateform, please follow the instructions in INSTALL.txt.
+ - For installing this plateform, please follow the instructions in INSTALL.txt.

  - All functions have a corresponding help message that describes its function, inputs and outputs.
 Type "help myfunction" in the command line to read it.